 Prohodna Cave Facts

-- The visually stunning and rather unique Prohodna Cave truly represents a most unusual example of a highly specific type of cave located in Europe.
+- First of all, the incredibly unique Prohodna Cave truly represents a most appealing and fascinating view of the works of Nature.
+Furthermore, it also forms an example of a highly specific type of cave located in Europe.

-- Its most easily recognizable feature remains the two distinctly eye-shaped openings in the ceiling.
-Rather surprisingly, these have roughly the same size and shape.
+- But, its most easily recognizable feature remains the two distinctly eye-shaped openings located in the ceiling.
+Quite surprisingly, these naturally formed openings coincidentally developed roughly the same size and shape.

-- This rare and rather fascinating double formation, known as Okanata, which means windows, was featured prominently in a locally produced film entitled Time of Violence.
+- This rare and truly fascinating double formation, bears the name of Okanata.
+This means windows in the native language of the region.
+Further, Prohodna Cave featured prominently in a locally produced film entitled Time of Violence.

-- Given its astounding beauty and distinctiveness, this site easily ranks as one of the most popular tourist sites in the region, as remains famous throughout the world.
+- Given its astounding beauty and distinctiveness, one fact remains completely understandable.
+That’s the fact that this site easily ranks as one of the most popular tourist sites in the region, and remains well known throughout the world.

 Prohodna Cave Physical Description

 The truly impressive Prohodna Cave itself ranks as a moderately large cave.
-It measures roughly 860 ft (262 m) in length.
-This also makes it the longest cave passage in the country it formed in.
+That’s due to the fact that it measures roughly 860 ft (262 m) in length.
+In addition, this measurement also makes it the longest cave passage in the country it formed in.

-This magnificent wonder of geology also has two entrances.
-Fascinatingly, these lay directly opposite each other.
-For obvious reasons, they bear the names of the Big Entrance and the Small Entrance.
+Furthermore, this sincerely magnificent wonder of geology also has two entrances.
+Fascinatingly, these lay almost directly opposite each other.
+For obvious reasons, these structures bear the names of the Big Entrance and the Small Entrance.

-The Big Entrance also measures 148 ft (45 m) in height, while the Small Entrance measures only 115 ft (35 m) high.
+Firstly, the Big Entrance itself measures roughly 148 ft (45 m) in height.
+Meanwhile, the dimensions of the other opening are not significantly smaller.
+That’s because the opening named the Small Entrance measures 115 ft (35 m) high.

-To further amaze us, Nature allowed for the two openings to form in roughly the center of the ceiling of the large chamber.
+To further amaze us, Nature created yet another impressive feature to this location.
+That holds true because the efforts of entirely natural forces allowed for the two openings to form in roughly the center of the ceiling of the large chamber.

-Together, the two entrances allow great amounts of sunlight to enter the cave.
-As a result, vegetation can be found growing in places throughout its length.
+Finally, one more awesome sight greets the fortunate visitor to Prohodna Cave.
+Together, the two entrances also allow great amounts of sunlight to enter the cave.
+As a result of this, vegetation can be found growing in places throughout its length.

 Prohodna Cave Location, Formation, and History

-The gorgeous Prohodna Cave also formed in what now represents the country of Bulgaria, in Europe.
-It sits roughly 1.2 mi (2 km) from the village of Karlukovo.
+The gorgeous Prohodna Cave formed in a region of the world already renowned for its abundance of natural beauty.
+That’s because it formed in what now represents the country of Bulgaria, in Europe.
+Even more precisely, the cave sits roughly 1.2 mi (2 km) from the village of Karlukovo.

-This cave sits in the Karlukovo Gorge, which itself forms part of the Geological Park Iskar-Panega.
-This constitutes one of the largest karst regions in the country.
+Further, this stunning cave of wonders sits in the equally beautiful Karlukovo Gorge.
+This canyon itself forms part of the Geological Park Iskar-Panega.
+This work of Nature itself remains worthy of mention, because it also constitutes one of the largest karst regions in the country in which it formed.

-This stunning site also represents what experts call a karst cave.
-The walls and ceiling primarily contain limestone, which gradually eroded due to the action of flowing water.
+This stunning site also represents what geologists commonly refer to as a karst cave.
+That’s due to its specific geology.
+The walls and ceiling of the gorgeous cave primarily contain large quantities of the mineral limestone.
+This relatively soft mineral gradually eroded over time due to the action of flowing water.